JJCoding01/dbReport/README.md

 ## Description
 This module will generate HTML reports of each view defined in the specified sqlite3 database.

-View specific properties, such as a description and friendly name be predefined and in a `layout.json` file.
+View specific properties, such as a description and friendly name can be predefined and in a `layout.json` file.

 Each report is a single file, with links to all other reports through the navigation bar.